 Mexico seeks arbitration panel over auto rules dispute with U.S.

-MEXICO CITY, Jan 6 (Reuters) - Mexico has sought arbitration from an expert panel to resolve differences with the United States over the interpretation of rules of origin in the automotive industry, Mexico's economy ministry said on Thursday.
+MEXICO CITY, Jan 6 (Reuters) - Mexico said on Thursday it had sought arbitration from a panel of experts to resolve its differences with the United States over the interpretation of rules of origin in the automotive industry, escalating a simmering trade row.

-"Mexico believes a panel decision will give certainty to the auto industry, benefiting competition in the region," the ministry said in a statement, adding it filed the request for the arbitration on Thursday after previously raising concerns with the United States.
+"Mexico believes a panel decision will give certainty to the auto industry, benefiting competition in the region," the Mexican economy ministry said in a statement.

+Mexico filed the arbitration request on Thursday after previously raising concerns with the United States, and a decision should be reached by the panel this year, it added.

+The members of the panel, which Reuters had previously reported Mexico would call for, are still to be determined.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))